5zig-reborn/5zig-reborn.github.io/_pages/downloads.md

   - /assets/js/github.js
 ---

-> **Current Status about Minecraft 1.16+**
+**Current Status about Minecraft 1.16+**
-> The 5zig-Team decided to drop Forge-Support for 1.16 onwards and instead use [Fabric](https://fabricmc.net/).
+The 5zig-Team decided to drop Forge-Support for 1.16 onwards and instead use [Fabric](https://fabricmc.net/).
-> A Development-Build for 1.16 can be downloaded [here](https://github.com/5zig-reborn/deployments/tree/1.16).
+A Development-Build for 1.16 can be downloaded [here](https://github.com/5zig-reborn/deployments/tree/1.16).

->
+There is no ETA nor any Development-Builds for 1.17
-> There is no ETA nor any Development-Builds for 1.17 {: .notice--info }
+{: .notice--warning }

 ## Latest Build (Recommended)
 Those are the latest build-files of the 5zig Mod.